 Using a GPS tracker can help you effortlessly plan your exercise route.
 Modern GPS trackers come with software that links to your mobile phone, allowing you to track on the go.
 This software can also be used to set up a geofence.
 A geofence is an area that can be drawn on your map, within which you are tracked.
-If you leave or enter this area with a GPS tracker, you will receive an instant notification or alert to your mobile.
-This can help stop you from accidentally deviating from your planned route, without having to pause, pull out your mobile phone and open the maps application.
+If you leave or enter this area with a GPS tracker, you will receive an instant notification or alert on your mobile.
+This can help stop you from accidentally deviating from your planned route without having to pause, pull out your mobile phone and open the maps application.
 This feature can be very helpful whilst cycling, as GPS trackers are more accurate than mobile phone GPS, providing faster, more accurate location services.
-Using a GPS tracker to set up a pre-planned route is also a lot safer than trying to navigate on your phone whilst cycling.
+Using a GPS tracker to set up a pre-planned route is also much safer than navigating on your phone while cycling.
 Whilst it is not illegal to cycle using your mobile, you could be fined for careless cycling.

 Another great feature of GPS trackers is the insights and data they offer to users.
 If you are keen to track your fitness progression or improve your running times, a GPS tracker can help with this with ease.
 GPS trackers also offer more detailed diagnostics than standard smartphone apps.
 If you are really interested in high-performance activities, you can collect and collate activity data to better understand trends in your fitness level.
 This may be handy for professional athletes, giving you that extra insight into your performance.